rzshrote/pybrops/doc/source/installation.rst

 Installation using pip
 ----------------------

-To install PyBrOpt, use pip3:
+To install PyBrOpS, use pip3:

 .. code-block:: console